teyang-lau/HDB_Resale_Prices/README.md

 ## Feature Engineering

 The names of schools, supermarkets, hawkers, shopping malls, parks and MRTs were downloaded/scraped from [Data.gov.sg](https://data.gov.sg/) and Wikipedia and fed through a function that uses [OneMap.sg](https://www.onemap.sg/main/v2/) api to get their coordinates (latitude and longitude).
-These coordinates were then fed through other functions that uses the geopy package to get the distance between locations.
+These coordinates were then fed through other functions that use the geopy package to get the distance between locations.
 By doing this, the nearest distance of each amenity from each house can be computed, as well as the number of each amenity within a 2km radius of each flat.

 The script for this can be found [here](https://github.com/teyang-lau/HDB_Resale_Prices/blob/main/get_coordinates.ipynb).